babarrett/steno-in-the-middle/stargazer_version/README.md

 ### Pros
+* Small enough to fit *in* the keyboard.
+Very compact.
+* Least expensive Pi
+* Simple, BOM is: Pi 0, SD card, TinyMod keyboard, and some wire.

 ### Cons
 * Pi takes nearly 2 minutes to boot, though this may be a universal issue with Pis for now.
+* Hard-wired to keyboard (soldering)
+* New wiring and software for every keyboard you want to use
+* no way to monitor the output from the Pi.

 ### Resources
 * A carrying case for the TinyMod, on [Amazon](https://www.amazon.com/dp/B07KM943K4).